ASIST (Applied Suicide Intervention Skills Training) for Individuals

 Who is it for?

+ASIST is suitable for individuals aged 16 and older.
 Common participants include counsellors, health care workers, first responders, faith leaders, youth workers, and immigrant and refugee settlement workers.
-While it is common for health workers and service providers to participate, one doesn’t need formal mental health training to attend ASIST.

 The Facilitators

-Two certified professional trainers will ensure your comfort and safety through this intensive and empowering training course.
-The Crisis Centre staff team includes an ASIST Coach who trains and mentors new ASIST trainers across BC and the rest of Canada.
+Two certified professional trainers will ensure comfort and safety through this intensive and empowering training course.

 Testimonials